dave45678/Lesson15/IntroToSpringBoot/Lesson22.md

-# Lesson 21 - Security - Adding User Registration
+# Lesson 22 - Security - Controllers and Thymeleaf
 ## The Walkthrough

 1. Start with the code from the previous lesson